sourcebots/docs/content/api/servo-assembly/arduino-commands.md

 ### Errors

-If an error is encountered while handling a command an [exception][errors] will be raised.
+If an error is encountered while handling a command an [exception](https://docs.python.org/3/tutorial/errors.html) will be raised.
 The exceptions will contain information about the error so that you can change your code to fix it.

 #### `CommandError`